The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

-#6 Updated by Fred Lifton almost 2 years ago
+#6 Updated by Fred Lifton about 2 years ago

 Here is my first take on revising the glossary.
 I have not made an effort to edit the definitions (much), I’m more looking for feedback on the list of terms.
 Anything obvious I’ve missed?
 Anything on the list that ought not be?

-#7 Updated by Nick Fagerlund over 1 year ago
+#7 Updated by Nick Fagerlund almost 2 years ago

 - Status changed from Accepted to Closed

 Okay, that’s done!
 Iterating as needed. http://docs.puppetlabs.com/references/glossary.html